CroodSolutions/GamifiedLearning/3-Attack Path Game/README.md

-# GamifiedLearning
+# Attack Path Game
-This is a collection of gamified exercises I have used at various cybersecurity workshops, events and conferences to help make learning more fun and engaging.
+These are some game cards and a couple of game boards vibe created to help gamify the learning of attack paths.